taromero/latte/README.md

 2 selection options:

 - `ddescribe`.
-This can only be used on unnested describe blocks, at the moment.
+This can only be used on unnested describe blocks at the moment.
 - `iit`.
 This can be used on any `it` block.

 Also, you can select specific/s suites from the command line.
 To do so, you must put a label for the suites you want to include/exclude.
 Usage example: